CESSProject/cess-js-sdk-nodejs/README.md

 pnpm examples
 ```

-All examples connect to the Testnet and use the account `cXgaee2N8E77JJv9gdsGAckv1Qsf3hqWYf7NL4q6ZuQzuAUtB` as default with the following mnemonicOrAccountId32:
+All examples connect to the Testnet and use the account `cXgaee2N8E77JJv9gdsGAckv1Qsf3hqWYf7NL4q6ZuQzuAUtB` as default with the following mnemonic:

 ```
 bottom drive obey lake curtain smoke basket hold race lonely fit walk